-Section 8.4: What if you miss the deadline for making your Level 1 Appeal?
+H4.
+What happens if you miss the deadline for making your Level 1 Appeal

 If you miss appeal deadlines, there is another way to make Level 1 and Level 2 Appeals, called Alternate Appeals.
 But the first two levels of appeal are different.